 The Hummingbird is being readied to take to the air again as Boeing gears up to restart flight tests of the A160T unmanned rotorcraft.
 The company is making changes to the flight control system in the wake of the crash of a vehicle on Dec.
 10. The accident, which occurred during flight tests near Victorville, Calif., has led to a two-month delay to the program, which was on the verge of starting several demonstration tests for the Defense Advanced Research Projects Agency (Darpa) and the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing Fixes A160T Flight Computer Problems".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing Fixes A160T Flight Computer Problems".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.